kalebbroo/PlexBot/README.md

 - `!playlist`: List all available playlists and play songs from the chosen playlist by selecting its number.
 (This is one of the most powerful commands because you can setup playlists in Plex then quickly start playing them.)
-(Some issues I have with this command are songs repeating until they get skipped not sure why yet.
-I may make it so they get shuffled)

-- `!show_queue`: Display the current song queue with song titles and artists.
+- `!queue`: Display the current song queue with song titles and artists.

 - `!shuffle`: Randomly shuffle the current song queue.

 - `!artist <artist name>`: Queue all songs by the specified artist from your Plex library.

 - `!skip`: Skip the current song and play the next song in the queue.
-(I am having a strange issue where it will skip the song but then the next song after that gets added to the bottom of the queue)

 - `!youtube <YouTube URL or search query>`: Play audio from a YouTube video using its URL, or search for a video or playlist and play the first result.
 (Youtube search is very slow and buggy. providing a link is the best option.
 Playlists are currently broken dont try to play them.)